-13.2.1 Cross-Referencing
+13.3.1 Cross-Referencing

-The Noise and Vibration Plan should be read in conjunction with the following CEMD's
+The Noise and Vibration Plan should be read in conjunction with the following CEMD chapters:

-- Construction Method Statement;

-- Construction Traffic Management Plan;

-- Dredging and Dredge Spoil Disposal Management and Monitoring Plan; and

-- Piling Management Plan.
+- Chapter 3 Construction Method Statement; - Chapter 6 Construction Traffic Management Plan; - Chapter 7 Dredging and Dredge Spoil Disposal Management and Monitoring Plan; - Chapter 14 Piling Management Plan. - Chapter 16 Nigg Bay Site of Special Scientific Interest Management Plan

-Underwater noise and vibration is covered within the Marine Mammal Mitigation Plan.
+Underwater noise and vibration is covered within the Marine Mammal Mitigation Plan (chapter 11 of the CEMD).

-13.3 Legislation
+13.4 Legislation

-All work is to conducted in a manner that demonstrates that 'Best Practicable Means' (BPM) as defined by Section 72 of the Control of Pollution Act 1974 are adopted at all times to minimise construction noise and vibration.
+All work is to be conducted in a manner that demonstrates that 'Best Practicable Means' (BPM) as defined by Section 72 of the Control of Pollution Act 1974.
+These are to be adopted at all times to minimise construction noise and vibration.